-If you have a dog that loves playing fetch, selecting a good ball is important.
-The Chuckit Ultra comes in four sizes and is much more durable than a traditional tennis ball, but still has great flexibility and bounce.
+If you have a furry friend who loves playing fetch, selecting a good dog ball is important.
+The Chuckit Ultra Dog Ball comes in four sizes and is much more durable than a traditional tennis ball, but still has great flexibility and bounce.

 Being wipe-clean, you don’t need to worry about it getting clogged with slobber or muck.
 This makes it more hygienic and better for stuffing in your pocket too.

 The flexible rubber is also much better for your dog’s teeth than the abrasive material of a traditional tennis ball.
 Dogs that regularly play with balls can suffer from blunting of their teeth, as a result of the tennis ball scouring them down, so this is a big advantage of the Chuckit.

 Make sure you pick an appropriate size for your dog.
 If you go too small, there is a greater chance of your dog accidentally swallowing the ball or it getting stuck in their throat.